- 1 Many initiatives have already been taken towards improving identity that tries to incorporate Blockchain as a disruptive technology.

 All based digital identity systems in Blockchain or DLT should first put the personal data owner’s interests on the parts that third parties may have on them.
 Participation in any Digital Identity system should not be mandatory but voluntary: at all times, the user should delete her profile completely.
 Otherwise, the very basics of building the idea of self-sovereign digital identity (SSDI) breaks.

-Software developers should structure the identity systems so that the privacy of users is enforced by default.
-That is, the software should be designed, taking into account security from the ground up, using the best cryptographic tools available like zero-knowledge encryption.
+Software developers should structure the identity systems so that users’ privacy is enforced by default.
+The software should be designed, considering security from the ground up, using the best cryptographic tools, like zero-knowledge encryption.

 Some Digital Identity initiatives

 Some people are trying to resolve the problems of Blockchain and digital identities.
-These are evolving projects, and not all of them will survive regulators scrutiny, but it's worth to know some of them:
+These are evolving projects, and not all of them will survive the regulator’s scrutiny, but it’s worth knowing some of them:

 it is a global decentralized identity network.
 Sovrin provides the missing internet identity layer.
 They enable individuals and organizations to create portable, self-sovereign digital identities that they control.

 The Sovrin Foundation governs the Sovrin Network.
-The nodes that make up this Network are managed by third parties and approved by the Foundation.
+The nodes that comprise this Network are managed by third parties and approved by the Foundation.
 The information can be stored on the Blockchain or pointed to another storage.

-Sovrin uses their proprietary consensus algorithm called Plenum, and they claim that it can process thousands of transactions per second.
+Sovrin uses its proprietary consensus algorithm called Plenum, and they claim that it can process thousands of transactions per second.

-Run by Vinny Lingham seeks to turn CIVIC into the global decentralized digital identity platform.
-They offer each member $1M insurance against identity theft.
-Civic can be used for digital processes such as shopping, secure digital identity, and voting.
+Run by Vinny Lingham seeks to turn CIVIC into a global decentralized digital identity platform.
+They offer each member $1M in insurance against identity theft.
+Civic can be used for digital processes such as shopping, securing digital identity, and voting.

 The IDs generated by Civic are revocable.
-The authentication process is between the user device and the app or service used.
+The authentication process is between the user’s device and the app or service used.

 This project seeks to provide an authentication service without logins on compatible sites.
 They currently only have a desktop client for MAC and Windows.

-Self-sovereign digital identity is an evolving project that demands participation from governments, private companies, and, of course, people.
-Since technology and blockchain plays a fundamental role in digital identity management, the software developments must use state of the art software to handle with ease the trade-off between user privacy and security and the ability to operate on open networks.
+Self-sovereign digital identity is an evolving project that demands participation from governments, private companies, and people.
+Since technology and blockchain play a fundamental role in digital identity management, software developments must use state-of-the-art software to easily handle the trade-off between user privacy and security and the ability to operate on open networks.
 Collaboration between different jurisdictions is essential to provide interoperability across different regions.